mattdavis90/promptr/README.rst

 Thanks
 ------

-Thanks to prompt-toolkit for the underlying functionality, and the thanks to pallets for the click and flask inspiration.
+Thanks to prompt-toolkit for the underlying functionality, and thanks to pallets for the click and flask inspiration.

 Contributing
 ------------